MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 |NETDOM ADD, where the /ou command is either not specified or supported|All versions|
 |||

-It is helpful to make the default container for user, computer, and security groups an organizational unit for several reasons, including:
+It's helpful to make the default container for user, computer, and security groups an OU for several reasons, including:

 - Group policies can be applied on organizational unit containers but not on CN class containers, where security principals are put by default.